HallLab/pandas-genomics/README.md

 A/C
 ```

-The `GenotypeArray` stores genotypes with an associated variant and has useful methods:
+The `GenotypeArray` stores genotypes with an associated variant and has useful methods and properties:

 ```python
 from pandas_genomics.scalars import Variant